rancher-sandbox/rancher-desktop/docs/development/obs.md

 ### How to get around slow mirrors

-When you do a local build, the first step is to cache any dependencies of the build. `osc` will download these dependencies from mirrors of their repositories.
+When you do a local build, the first thing `osc` does is cache any dependencies of the build. `osc` will download these dependencies from mirrors of their repositories.
 Unfortunately these mirrors can be very slow.
 If the dependency caching step is too slow, you can tell `osc build` to only fetch packages from the build.opensuse.org api with the `--download-api-only` flag.

 ### How to skip running services before build